 We are fully aware that this is not the way MOST of the world is thinking or doing (especially in business) and we’re perfectly fine with that.
 We intend to prove to only ourselves that it.
 Can.
 Be.
 Done.
 I am no longer fearful of DELETING accounts because that’s “not what everyone else is doing.”
 We are now in full alignment with our purpose and our flow, no more fighting the current of the heart.
 We’ve always made our own rules as we go along, and this will be no different.
 I can’t wait to see what I have time for now!
 YIPPPPEEEE!!!!

 There are two visuals exercises that have helped me; they may help you too:

-- I pictured myself carrying a desktop computer around with me AT ALL TIMES- of course, that would be ridiculous, and the ridiculousness of it is exactly what helped.
+- I pictured myself carrying a desktop computer around with me AT ALL TIMES- of course, that would be ridiculous, and the ridiculousness of it is precisely what helped.
 A lot!
 Who in the world would do that?
 No one!
-Yet, that is exactly what it feels like I’m doing… walking around with a computer in my hands (or pocket) all. day. long.
+Yet, that is just what it feels like I’m doing… walking around with a computer in my hands (or pocket) all. day. long.

 I would love to hear your feedback.
 Do you just love social media and can’t imagine being without it?
 Or are you like me, ready to jump off that train?
 Leave a comment below, if you’d like, and let’s start a conversation. 🙂